opencommunitystandard/specification/_sources/hsds/index.md.txt

 **The Human Services Data Specification (HSDS)** is the technical name for Open Referral's core data exchange format.
 HSDS is designed to support the publication of open, interoperable community resource directory data.

-The [reference documentation](hsds-spec) describes the structure of HSDS data, and provides the authoritative definition of the fields using in HSDS and [HSDA](hsda).
+The [reference documentation](reference) describes the structure of HSDS data, and provides the authoritative definition of the fields using in HSDS.

 ```eval_rst
 .. admonition:: When to use HSDS?